xrdocs/segment-routing/_demos/upa.md

 In this measurement, the convergence was very slow (more than 50 seconds) due to the delay of BGP detecting and propagating the failure.
 This is the sequence of events:

 1. The Route Reflector detects the failure of the BGP session to PE11
-2. The Route Reflector sends BGP withdraw messages to PE1for all prefixes, one by one
+2. The Route Reflector sends BGP withdraw messages to PE1 for all prefixes, one by one
 3. PE1 reprograms the FIB entry for each prefix

 The overall convergence time depends on the number of prefixes.
 The more prefixes the longer the convergence time will be.
 But we need fast BGP PIC convergence even in very large networks where summarization is used!